case study - hudgell solicitors

 Hudgell Solicitors supports clients who have experienced injury, accidents or medical negligence by providing legal advice, and care and seeking financial compensation to protect their clients’ future.
 The provision of a high level of customer service sits at the heart of the Hudgell culture.

-An opportunity arose to acquire a significant competitor, thereby almost doubling the size of the business.
+An opportunity had arose to acquire a significant competitor, thereby almost doubling the size of the business.
 At the same time, Hudgell’s managing director identified the need to reduce his focus on the day-to-day running of the business in order to give more time to strategic growth and long-term development.
 Against this backdrop, an upcoming change of regulation was being seen as having the potential to significantly affect future fee income and profitability.

 Hudgell Solicitors knew that if the acquisition was to be successful, priority had to be given to cultural integration.
 However, they also saw the acquisition as a chance to review and strengthen the culture of the overall business so they could continue to deliver client excellence in a changing marketplace.

-We used our 3 Stage Approach to work with the senior team on the integration and subsequent embedding of a new culture.
+We used our 3 Stage Approach to work with the senior team on the integration and subsequent embedding of a new culture:

 The immediate priority was on a review and cultural assessment of the 2 merging entities to evaluate how aligned they were and to identify the key differing business and people practices between the two businesses which would need to be resolved as part of the integration phase; highlighting any enablers and blockers we identified.